dhughes/tiy-java-crash-course/Crash Course.md

 }
 ```

-This can be read in english like, "If `x`, which is 10, is greater than `y`, which is 99, then output the text 'x us greater than y!'.
-Otherwise, output 'x s not greater than y!'."
+This can be read in english like, "If `x`, which is 10, is greater than `y`, which is 99, then output the text 'x is greater than y!'.
+Otherwise, output 'x is not greater than y!'."

 Lastly, if you have multiple conditions you want to test for you can use  `else if` expressions.
 The syntax for this is: